Q)Who has access to revenue reporting?

-A) Only users who have been given the permission to access revenue reports and data can see this feature.
-Revinate will assign the first users revenue reporting access as requested.
-Thereafter, only users with both account administrative rights and the revenue data permissions will be able to give other users access to the data.
+A) Only users who have been givenpermission to access revenue reports and data can see this feature.
+Revinate will assign the first user's revenue reporting access as requested.
+Thereafter, only users with both account administrative rights and revenue data permissions will be able to give other users access to the data.

 Q) How do I make sure you get my reports moving forward?